Real-Time Vehicular Wireless System-Level Simulation: FER lookup table generation

 \subsection{Resolution Analysis}

 In order to show the validity and applicability of the chosen stochastic channel model and the selection of its parameters, we investigate the impact of the dynamic range of the emulator.
 Figure~\ref{fig:normalizedPowerPerTabVsDelaySpread} depicts the normalized average power for each considered delay tap and RMS delay spreads starting at $20\,\text{ns}$.
 The grey plane indicates the resolution threshold of the AIT channel emulator.
 This indicates that for lower RMS delay spreads the emulator will most likely not be able to resolve the channel for higher delay taps and, thus, may reduce the actual RMS delay spread the receiver will be able to witness.
 In Figure~\ref{fig:delaySpreadErrorByDynamicRangeofEmu} we show the absolute error in RMS delay spread obtained when the emulator uses a different number of taps (x-axis) to obtain a target RMS Delay spread (y-axis) i.e., either one, two, or more taps are used to obtain the targeted delay spread.
 The red line denotes the error introduced by the resolution threshold, corresponding to the intersecting planes in Figure~\ref{fig:normalizedPowerPerTabVsDelaySpread}.
 The RMS delay spread and number of taps combinations that are on the right hand side of this line, are not possible to be emulated due to the dynamic range limitation.
 This limitation has an negligible impact on the resulting RMS delay spread of the emulated channel.
 The highest error caused by the limitations of the emulator's dynamic range is approximately $0.1\,\text{ns}$ and it is attained for the lowest RMS delay spread of $20\,\text{ns}$.
-Thus, we conclude that the emulator is able to accurately represent the generated channels with the parameters given in Table~\ref{table2}. \Figure[!t]()[width=0.95\columnwidth]{normalizedPowerPerTapVsDelaySpread_final5.pdf} {Normalized power for each delay tap and a given RMS delay spread according to \eqref{eq:normalization2}.
-The grey plane indicates the emulator resolution threshold/dynamic range. } \Figure[!t]()[width=0.95\columnwidth]{DelaySpreadErrorByDynamicRangeofEmu_FINAL7.pdf} {Absolute error of resulting RMS delay spread given a targeted RMS delay spread and a certain number of considered taps.
-The red line denotes the error introduced by the resolution threshold/dynamic range of the emulator. }
+Thus, we conclude that the emulator is able to accurately represent the generated channels with the parameters given in Table~\ref{table2}.